 At no point have they sacrificed comfort for practicality; the pneumatic height adjustment system allows a maximum height of 50 inches, making this model ideal to fit the tall crowd, and the total weight capacity of 300 pounds will further enhance this versatility.
 The swivel mechanism allows for 360-degree rotation and functions fairly smoothly.
 Finally, the tilt mechanism can be reclined up to 110 degrees, a far cry from horizontal but enough to lie back and relax while the rest of the office catches up.

 Comfortable, discreet, and wide enough to give your profile the office equivalent of power armor, OFM has scored a solid hit with this budget-friendly creation.
-For barely $70, this chair still keeps all the necessary levers and settings needed to ensure nothing is tense until it has to be.
+This office chair under $100 still keeps all the necessary levers and settings needed to ensure nothing is tense until it has to be.
 The armrests are wide and padded, which will prevent any pressure ridges from forming on your skin.

 Both the chair and the materials have been made to last and persist; the steel and aluminum structure can support up to 250 pounds worth of future boss.
 The seat itself is covered with a sturdy, yet soft fabric that offers increased breathability and three different charming colors: brown, tan, and gray – none of them are garish and never boring.